Taylor Fritz: 2021: Indian Wells semifinal, American No. 1

-2022: Indian Wells & Tokyo titles, World No. 8, ATP Finals debut & semifinal
+2022: Indian Wells title, world No. 8

-Fritz started his 2022 season by representing the USA at the ATP Cup.
-The USA was in Group C alongside Canada, Great Britain, and Germany.
+Fritz started his 2022 season by representing the U.S. at the ATP Cup.
+The U.S. was in Group C alongside Canada, Great Britain, and Germany.
 He defeated Félix Auger-Aliassime of Canada and Cameron Norrie of Great Britain, but lost to Alexander Zverev of Germany.
-The USA ended fourth in Group C. Seeded 20th at the Australian Open, Fritz reached the second week of a Grand Slam for the first time after defeating 15th seed, Roberto Bautista Agut, in the third round in five sets.
+The U.S. ended fourth in Group C. Seeded 20th at the Australian Open, Fritz reached the second week of a Grand Slam for the first time after defeating 15th seed, Roberto Bautista Agut, in the third round in five sets.
 He fell in the fourth round to fourth seed Stefanos Tsitsipas in five sets.
 As a result, he made his debut in the top 20 of the singles rankings on January 31.

 As the top seed at the first edition of the Dallas Open, Fritz made it to the quarterfinals where he was eliminated by seventh seed and compatriot, Marcos Giron.
 Seeded seventh in Acapulco, he lost in the second round to qualifier Yoshihito Nishioka.
-Representing the USA in the Davis Cup tie against Colombia, Fritz played one match and beat Alejandro González.
-In the end, the USA beat Colombia 4–0 to make up for Colombia defeating them last year.
-Seeded 20th at the Indian Wells Masters, Fritz became the first American to reach the final at the event since John Isner in 2012 by beating 29th seed, Alex de Minaur, in the fourth round, Miomir Kecmanović in the quarterfinals, and seventh seed, Andrey Rublev, in the semifinals.
-He then defeated fourth seed, three-time champion, and the then-21 grand slam champion Rafael Nadal in the final in straight sets, claiming his maiden Masters 1000 title, his second career ATP title overall, and snapping Nadal's 20-match win streak.
+Representing the U.S. in the Davis Cup tie against Colombia, Fritz played one match and beat Alejandro González.
+In the end, the U.S. beat Colombia 4–0 to make up for Colombia defeating them last year.

+Seeded 20th in Indian Wells, Fritz became the first American to reach the final at the event since John Isner in 2012 by beating 29th seed, Alex de Minaur, in the fourth round, Miomir Kecmanović in the quarterfinals, and seventh seed, Andrey Rublev, in the semifinals.
+He then defeated fourth seed, three-time champion, and the then-21 grand slam champion Rafael Nadal in the final in straight sets, claiming his maiden Masters 1000 title, his second career ATP title overall, and snapping Nadal's 20-match winning streak.
 It was also his first win over a member of the Big Three in nine career matches.
 It marked the first time an American man had won the Indian Wells title since Andre Agassi in 2001.
 Fritz made his top 15 debut with his victory, reaching a career-high ranking of no. 13 in the world.
 Seeded 11th at the Miami Open, Fritz entered the tournament wanting to complete the Sunshine Double.
 However, he failed to do after losing to in the fourth round to Miomir Kecmanović in three sets.